 - Dust and vacuum often.
-If you can, do this when the person who has an allergy or asthma is not at home.
+If you can, do this when the person who has an allergy is not at home.
 Use a static cloth for dusting, and use a vacuum with a high-efficiency particulate air (HEPA) filter, which helps keep dust off carpets and floors and out of the air.

-Consider finding your pet a new home if your symptoms are severe.
-You will have to think about how important your pets are to you versus how bad your allergy symptoms are.
-You will also have to think about how happy or well-behaved a pet will be if it is kept outdoors and away from you.
+- Think about how important your pets are to you versus how bad your allergy symptoms are.
+You'll also have to think about how happy or well-behaved a pet will be if it is kept outdoors and away from you.

-Even after you remove a pet, it may take many months before the change has a noticeable effect.
+- Even after you remove a pet, it may take many months before the change has a noticeable effect.
 You may also need to remove items that the pet slept on or was often around.

 Author: Healthwise Staff